mesur-io/post-quantum-signatures/draft-prorock-cose-post-quantum-signatures.md

 Unlike certain other approaches such as Ed25519 that have a large set of parameters, CRYSTALS-Dilithium uses distinct numbers of paramters to increase or decrease the security level according to the required level for a particular scenario.
-Under DILITHIUM-Crustals, the key parameter specificiation determines the size of the matrix and thereby the number of polynomials that describe he lattice.
+Under CRYSTALS-Dilithium, the key parameter specificiation determines the size of the matrix and thereby the number of polynomials that describe he lattice.
 For use according to this specification we do not recommend a parameter set of less than 3,